 Geographical information in case of restrictions

 Where restrictions on putting into service or requirements for authorisation for use of radio equipment exist in the Union, Article 10.10 of the RED requires manufacturers to add information on the package that allows the identification of the Member States or the geographical area within a Member State where these restrictions or requirements exist.
 In addition, further information on the actual restrictions or requirements shall be completed in the instructions accompanying the radio equipment.
-A10it is or

-The Commission will adopt an implementing act specifying how to present this information.
+The Commission adopted an implementing act specifying how to present this information.
+In particular, the implementing act provides two options on how the information can be presented on the packaging.
+The manufacturer may either provide, visibly and legibly, a brief written statement or a pictogram on the packaging.

+Examples of pictogram: